Xylazine: Pharmacodynamics

 Xylazine synthesis adapted from Elliot & Ruehle (1986).

 Xylazine is a potent α_{2}-adrenergic receptor agonist.
 When xylazine and other α_{2}-adrenergic receptor agonists are administered, they distribute throughout the body within 30 to 40 minutes.
 Due to xylazine's highly lipophilic nature, it directly stimulates central α_{2}-adrenergic receptors as well as peripheral α-adrenergic receptors in a variety of tissues.
-As an agonist, xylazine reduces release of norepinephrine and dopamine in the central nervous system.
+As an agonist, xylazine reduces release of norepinephrine in the central nervous system.
 It does so by mimicking norepinephrine in binding to the pre-synaptic surface autoreceptors, which leads to feedback inhibition of norepinephrine release.
+Recent data suggests that xylazine treatment can induce dopamine release in the nucleus accumbens through an unresolved mechanism, and this effect is blocked by atipamezole.

 Xylazine also serves as a transport inhibitor by suppressing norepinephrine transport function through competitive inhibition of substrate transport.
 Accordingly, xylazine significantly increases K_{m} and does not affect V_{max}.
 This likely occurs by direct interaction on an area that overlaps with the antidepressant binding site.
 For example, xylazine and clonidine suppress uptake of iobenguane (MIBG), a norepinephrine analogue, in neuroblastoma cells.
 Xylazine's chemical structure closely resembles clonidine.

 It has also been reported that xylazine activates the κ-opioid receptors, with low potency, which may contribute to its effects.

 Unlike other α_{2}-adrenergic receptor agonists xylazine does not have any imidazoline receptor activity.
 Xylazine binds at a ratio of 160:0, the lowest of all α_{2}-adrenergic receptor agonists and 1/10th of that of medetomidine and dexmedotimidine.

 Xylazine is less selective than the other α_{2}-Adrenergic receptor agonists.

 The analgesic effect of xylazine comes from binding to receptors at the substantia gelatinosa and locus coeruleus.